GrapesJS/grapesjs/docs/modules/Traits.md

 });
 ```

-In the example below we'll replicate most of the default functionality by using solely the Traits API.
+In the example below we'll replicate most of the default functionality by using solely the [Traits API].

-TODO

 <demo-viewer value="v8cgkLfr" height="500" darkcode/>

+## Events

+For a complete list of available events, you can check it [here](/api/trait_manager.html#available-events).

+[Traits API]: </api/trait_manager.html>